celery/celery/docs/configuration.rst

 .. note::

-    The CouchDB backend requires the :mod:`pycouchdb` library: https://pypi.python.org/pypi/pycouchdb
+    The CouchDB backend requires the :pypi:`pycouchdb` library: https://pypi.python.org/pypi/pycouchdb

     To install the couchbase package use `pip` or `easy_install`: